exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - Starting from this block `#H`, every validator monitors list of current LECTs.
-As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' sigs) is completely defined and is agreed upon by `+2/3` validators.
+As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' signatures) is completely defined and is agreed upon by `+2/3` validators.
 - After common LECT appears, every validator builds the anchoring transaction and sign it's every input.